Are you facing a project that requires some material removal? You might be wondering: should you reach for a sander or a grinder?

 - Recommended Tool: Grinder

-- Recommended Product: Angle Grinder with a wire cup brush or a strip disc
+- Product: Wire cup brush or strip disc

 2. Refinishing a Wooden Deck